This rich chocolate cake is covered in chocolate buttercream, topped with chocolate covered cake balls, then covered in pourable ganache.

 - Let the ganache cool.
 You’ll still want it a little warm, but don’t pour hot ganache over buttercream.
 You’ll also want your cake to be chilled.

-This recipe makes a lot of ganache, but you'll have a bit extra to pour over the cake balls plus you can use any leftovers to pour over ice cream!
+This recipe makes a lot of ganache, but you’ll have a bit extra to pour over the cake balls plus you can use any leftovers to pour over ice cream!
+This recipe card may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.

 So I hope you try this out and share it with someone you love.
 Oh and I think you’ll probably need a glass of milk too.